 Laboratories, academic institutions and other research laboratories, in water boards or metros, but also performing research work should be lobbied to join the RLN in their respective provinces.
-The DWS should make inputs towards the required institutional arrangements for establishment of the NLNAWQA and the four regional laboratory networks.
-However, it is suggested that the functioning of the

-NLNAWQA and the RLNs follows the same structure as that recommended in the Chapman report (Chapman et al, 2011).
-According to this, the RLNs report to the NLNAWQA Committee via regional committees (RCs) for the four RLNs.
+The listed laboratories.
+The Department should make inputs towards the required institutional arrangements for establishment of the NLNAWQA and the four Regional Laboratory Networks.
+However, it is suggested that the functioning of the NLNAWQA and the RLNs follows the same structure as that recommended in the Chapman report (Chapman et al., 2011).
+According to this, the Regional Laboratory Networks report to the NLNAWQA Committee via Regional Committees (RCs) for the four RLNs.
 The RCs are comprised of representatives from the laboratories in their respective provinces.
-Water boards and municipalities which have potable water reuse systems, or who are planning on potable reuse schemes, may have representatives in the networks.
-The RCs may also have representatives from every university and relevant research laboratory in the region.
+Water Boards and Municipalities who have potable water reuse systems or who are planning on potable reuse schemes may have representatives in the networks.
+The RCs may also have representatives for every university and relevant research laboratory in the regions.
 Lastly, a representative of the regional offices of DWS must also be present on the RC.
 The NLNAWQA Committee is made up of a representative of every one of the RCs, and this group communicates with the national office of DWS via a nominated member who acts on behalf of the NLNAWQA.
 The nominated member liaises with national government at a forum (which may be facilitated by the WRC) for national coordination in terms of regulatory matters and requirements from the regional laboratories that have been identified.
 Nominated representatives from DWS must be present at the forum.
-Issues that could be included for discussion at such a forum would include: quality assurance, development of new methodologies, validation of standard operating procedures, development and maintenance of a national proficiency testing scheme, organisation and promotion of training needs and opportunities, and technical advice relating to specialised testing methodologies.
+Issues that could be included for discussion at such a forum would include: quality assurance, development of new methodologies, validation of standard operating procedures, development and maintenance of a national proficiency testing scheme, organisation and promotion of training needs and opportunities, and technical advice relating to specialized testing methodologies.

-The use of treated wastewater for direct potable applications can play an integral role in meeting future water demand.
-However, the reuse of wastewater that has not been adequately treated can be a possible exposure pathway to a high number of emerging contaminants and their metabolites.
+The use of treated wastewater for direct potable applications can play an integral role in meeting future water demands.
+However, wastewater reuse that has not been adequately treated can be a possible exposure pathway to a high number of emerging contaminants and their metabolites.
 With regards to national analytical capabilities, a previous investigation found that there are a limited number of laboratories that undertake water quality testing in the country (Balfour et al., 2011).
 It was further found that many of these laboratories have capacity limitations.
 The process and cost of ISO 17025 accreditation with SANAS has been highlighted as a stumbling block for many laboratories (Balfour et al., 2011).
-As a result, DWS was reported to be then (in 2011) in the planning stages of implementing a laboratory strategy for ensuring the credibility of results from drinking water quality laboratories, based on a scaled down version of ISO 17025, and focusing on technical competency.
-In this study, establishment of a national laboratory network for advanced water quality analysis (NLNAWQA) consisting of a regional laboratory network (RLN) has been proposed.
+As a result, DWS was reported to be then (2011) in the planning stages of implementing a laboratory strategy for ensuring the credibility of results from drinking water quality laboratories, based on a scaled down version of ISO 17025, and focusing on technical competency.
+In this study, establishment of a National Laboratory Network for Advanced Water Quality Analysis (NLNAWQA) consisting of a Regional Laboratory Network (RLN) has been proposed.
 Due to the common aims of the RLN and the national centre for advanced water quality analysis, it is proposed that for analysis of CECs and other advanced analysis, a similar approach be adopted as that of the RLN for aquatic toxicity testing.
 The ensuing proposals for the NLNAWQA are thus largely based on the framework for aquatic toxicity testing in South Africa.